Affordable Housing

 Communities for Life Model Home

 The C4L House Initiative is a sustainable housing project rooted in education, empowerment, and community transformation in Manchay, Peru.
-Launched in 2021 through the support of generous Canadian donors, the initiative trains young adults in four essential construction trades—electrical, plumbing, carpentry, and steel stud/drywall—equipping nearly 100 students so far with practical, employable skills.
+Launched in 2021 with the support of generous Canadian donors, the initiative trains young adults in four essential construction trades—electrical, plumbing, carpentry, and steel stud/drywall—equipping nearly 100 students with practical, employable skills.
 These programs not only provide a pathway out of poverty but also directly contribute to the construction of safe, affordable housing for families in need.

 On October 30, 2023, Communities for Life dedicated its first completed model home.
 The event marked a major milestone for the initiative, celebrating the work of local trades students and the impact of a collaborative vision.
-The C4L House is now a prototype for sustainable, affordable, and environmentally resilient homes—designed specifically for the Manchay climate and constructed by the community itself.
+The C4L House is now a prototype for sustainable, affordable, and environmentally resilient homes, designed specifically for the Manchay climate and constructed by the community itself.

 What began as a response to urgent housing needs—like rebuilding a woman’s home after a fire—has evolved into a symbol of resilience, innovation, and opportunity.
 Graduates of the trades program are now leading home construction projects throughout the region, with full-cost homes averaging under $10,000 USD.